 The business of exploring for minerals and mine development involves a high degree of risk and there can be no assurance that any of the Company's current or future exploration programs will result in profitable mining operations.
 The Company has no source of revenue.
+As discussed in Note 6, title to the Company's El Cobre project is currently restricted by the Mexican government due to the ongoing legal proceedings, and the Company is unable to perform any mining-related activities at this stage.

 These consolidated financial statements were prepared on a "going concern" basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-As of December 31, 2023, the Company had a working capital surplus of \$1,127,256 (2022 - \$1,033,214).
+As of December 31, 2024, the Company had a working capital surplus of 1,720,179 (2023 - 1,127,256).
 The Company does not currently hold any revenue-generating properties and therefore continues to incur losses.
-The Company incurred a net loss for the year ended December 31, 2023, of \$23,150,374 (2022 - \$431,805) and negative cash flows from operations of \$209,732 for the year ended December 31, 2023 (2022 -\$266,568).
-As at December 31, 2023, the Company had an accumulated deficit of \$26,741,881 (2022 -\$3,591,507).
+The Company incurred a net income for the year ended December 31, 2024 of \$498,187 (2023 - net loss of \$23,150,374) and negative cash flows from operations of \$229,110 for the year ended December 31, 2024 (2023 - \$336,384).
+As at December 31, 2024, the Company had an accumulated deficit of \$26,243,694 (2023 - \$26,741,881).
 The Company's ability to continue as a going concern is dependent upon its ability in the future to achieve profitable operations and in the meantime, to obtain the necessary financing to repay its liabilities when they become due.
 Management estimates that there is sufficient working capital to sustain operations for the next twelve months.
 External financing will be sought to finance the operations of the Company and enable the Company to continue its efforts towards the exploration and development of its mineral properties.
 There can be no assurance that steps management is taking will be successful.
 These consolidated financial statements do not include adjustments to the amounts and classification of assets and liabilities that might be necessary should the Company be unable to continue as a going concern and such adjustments could be material.